Raw Tuscan Kale Salad With Chiles & Pecorino (Gluten-free)

 Adapted from In the Kitchen with A Good Appetite by Melissa Clark

 1 bunch Tuscan Kale (aka black or lacinato), ribs removed, sliced thinly, about 4-5 cups

 1 thin slice gluten-free bread (or substitute toasted pine nuts or pepitas)

 1/2 garlic clove

-1/4 c. finely grated pecorino cheese, plus additional for garnish
+1/4 cup finely grated pecorino cheese, plus additional for garnish

-3 Tbsp. extra-virgin olive oil, plus additional for garnish
+3 tablespoons extra-virgin olive oil, plus additional for garnish

 freshly squeezed juice of 1 lemon

 Place the kale in a large bowl.